Training Dachshunds - Keys To Stop Their Bad Behavior

 Training Dachshunds Is Difficult As They Follow Their Biological Instincts

-The reason your dog might not respond to your call could be that your call is conflicting with their in-build biological interest.
-As a dog owner, you may find it difficult to control your dachshund if you fail to take into consideration the dachshunds’s point of view.
+The reason your dog might not respond to your call could be that your call is conflicting with their built-in biological instinct.
+As a dog owner, you may find it difficult to control your dachshund if you fail to take into consideration your dachshund’s point of view.

 People sometimes feel like they have to train a dog by making up human rules that do not meet the needs of the nature of a dog.
-Many dog owners try to punish a dog by yelling at them, which is not the way for training dachshunds.
+For example, many dog owners try to punish a dog by yelling at them, which is not the way for training dachshunds.

 The two most difficult behaviors for training dachshunds are potty training and barking.